xuri/excelize-doc/en/cell.md

 func (f *File) SetCellStyle(sheet, hcell, vcell string, styleID int) error
 ```

 SetCellStyle provides a function to add style attribute for cells by given worksheet name, coordinate area and style ID.
 Style indexes can be obtained with the [`NewStyle`](style.md#NewStyle) function.
-Note that `diagonalDown` and `diagonalUp` type border should be use same color in the same coordinate area.
+Note that `diagonalDown` and `diagonalUp` type border should use the same color in the same coordinate area.

 - Example 1, create borders of cell `D7` on `Sheet1`: